COURSE STRUCTURE -

 We will use a variety of living arrangements.
 The most common will be camping and hosteling.

-Whatever we pay in accommodations pales in comparison to the lack of value living in a dorm.
+There is just such lack of value living in a dorm.

 COMMUNITY -